-In the last ten years, more than 300 new medicines have been approved by the FDA, helping patients live longer, healthier lives.
+Since 2000, more than 500 new medicines have been approved by the FDA, helping patients live longer, healthier lives.
 Medications are transforming many cancers into treatable conditions, reducing the impact of cardiovascular disease, offering new options for patients with hard-to‐treat diseases like Alzheimer’s and Parkinson’s, and fighting even the rarest conditions.

 There are more than five million Americans living with Alzheimer’s today.
 That number that could jump to 13.5 million by 2050.
 For patients with Alzheimer’s and other dementia, America’s biopharmaceutical research companies have 93 medicines in clinical trials or awaiting FDA approval.
 This research will help to bring us closer to our goal of tackling and eventually conquering this debilitating disease.

 Arthritis is part of a group of related musculoskeletal diseases consisting of more than 100 different conditions that affect more than 52 million people in the United States.
 Prevalence of musculoskeletal diseases could increase to 67 million by 2030 if current trends continue.
 America’s biopharmaceutical research companies are currently developing 92 medicines to help the millions of Americans affected by arthritis.
 All of the medicines are either in clinical trials or awaiting review by the U.S. Food and Drug Administration.

 - Read More About Arthritis